← Back to NotchPad Mac clipboard history and snippets

 Built for text you copy, save, and paste again

 Most clipboard managers stop at history.
 Most notes apps wait for you to organize things manually.
-NotchPad sits between them: copied text can be searched, pinned, merged into a note, or turned into a reusable snippet.
+NotchPad sits between them: copied text, links, colors, files, images, videos, and Finder references can be searched, pinned, merged into a note, or turned into a reusable snippet.

 The goal is simple: make the text you already copied useful again without sending your private clipboard to a cloud workspace.